 That baklava goes particularly well with a glass of strong Azerbaijani tea, served in a pear-shaped glass, called armud istekan.
 This tea was enjoyed in the region of Ismayilli.

-A glimpse of nature in Gebele (aka Gabala).
+A glimpse of nature in Gebele (alternative spelling: Gabala).
 A paradise worth visiting.

 Watermelon fields, somewhere in the countryside.